diegoih98/LLM-Hypothesis-Generation/README.md

    - This improves both **novelty** and **feasibility** of the generated ideas.

 By gluing these two approaches together, the project demonstrates how **structured knowledge extraction** + **adversarial refinement** can improve the quality of LLM-driven hypothesis generation, particularly for corrosion science.
+All credit for the underlying methods goes to the authors of these works.
+This repository is an exploratory adaptation to the corrosion domain.

 ---